Skip to content

 Invariants:

-- V has exactly the same neighbours as U;
+- V has exactly the same neighbors as U;

 - there is no self-loop around U;

-- there is at least one connection between two neighbours of U.
+- there is at least one connection between two neighbors of U.

 """